Ayushsaha103/2023_Medtronic_Internship_ML_models/README.md

 # Gaussian Process Regressor (GPR)
 - Purpose: This model learns to predict an independent variable based off an input vector of data features, and additionally predicts its own uncertainty in its guess.
 - Advantages: This allows for it to easily draw predictive probability distributions for given input vectors, and it can model a limited amount of data with decent accuracy.
-- Disadvantage: Inoptimal for large datasets
+- Disadvantages: Inoptimal for large datasets, and requires 3 hyper-parameters to be manually determined/initialized

 - Credits: to Yoon et. al. for the mathematical formulas: https://www.researchgate.net/publication/351269804_Interaction-Aware_Probabilistic_Trajectory_Prediction_of_Cut-In_Vehicles_Using_Gaussian_Process_for_Proactive_Control_of_Autonomous_Vehicles